 Products available for sprout control in organic production are best described as sprout suppressors.
 Sprout suppressors, used in conjunction with good storage management may help extend the storage season.
 Although most potato varieties are dormant for two to three months after harvest, they will eventually sprout even in low temperature cold storage.
 Unlike chlorpropham (CIPC), the sprout inhibitor used by conventional growers, organically approved sprout management products require repeated applications.
 Sprout suppressors are most effective when applied before sprouts are one-eighth of an inch long.
 Application methods will depend on storage management and cultivars grown.
-See Table 10.5.1 and Reference 43.
-It is important to examine tubers in the center and at the base of the pile at frequent intervals during the storage season to make sure that storage rots, internal sprouting, or other disorders are not developing.
-Seed potatoes should not be treated or stored where sprout inhibitor vapors may reach them.
+See Table 10.5.1 and article, Organic and